lithops-cloud/lithops/config/compute/ibm_cf.md

 1. Login to IBM Cloud and open up your [dashboard](https://cloud.ibm.com/).

-**Note: If you have a free/student account, please choose Option 1 one and start from step 8**
+- **Important Note: If you have a free/student account, please choose Option 1 one and start from step 8**

 #### Option 1 (CloudFoundy-based namespace):